 - Coaches, players, parents and staff are required to wear a mask for the duration of their time at FSA, including players participating in the games.
 Masks must completely cover your nose and mouth.
 No vented masks or gaiters allowed a this time.
 This includes arrival, spectating, game play, restroom use and departure.

 - Coaches will need to confirm their online rosters are complete and accurate.
-FSA staff will check coaches and players in prior to the game at the entrance to the field.
+Players/Coaches are subject to a roster check in prior to the game at the entrance to the field.
 Photo ID required for adult leagues.

 - As of March 19, game day rosters are no longer limited.